Train Songs

 “All Aboard” (McKinley Morganfield) by Muddy Waters

-My favorite harmonica song, featuring two harmonicas — a chromatic and a blues harp.
 Blues and rock godfather Muddy Waters (McKinley Morganfield) journeyed up the Mississippi from the Delta region of Clarksdale, Miss. to Chicago and invented a new form of the blues.
 His “Rolling Stone” is the song the Rolling Stones named themselves for.
+Besides Butterfield, Carp, and Lay, Muddy is joined by Otis Spann on piano, Mike Bloomfield on guitar, and Phil Upchurch on bass (representing most of the Paul Butterfield Blues Band).

 Elizabeth Cotten was a left-handed finger-picking singer-songwriter-guitarist in the country blues tradition from North Carolina, born in 1895.
 This song is perhaps the oldest blues song about a train ever recorded, as she used to sing it as a child.
 It was actually put down on vinyl much later, in 1957, after folk singers like Pete Seeger had popularized it.

-Cotten was well known for songs such as “Going Down the Road Feeling Bad”, “Oh Babe It Ain’t No Lie” and this song, which appeared on Not for Kids Only.
-Jerry Garcia (of the Grateful Dead) and David Grisman often collaborated, and are here joined by Hal Blaine on drums and Joe Craven on steam-engine voice.
-Check out Dawgnet, online home of mandolinist David “Dawg” Grisman and his independent record label, Acoustic Disc.
+Cotten was well known for songs such as “Going Down the Road Feeling Bad”, “Oh Babe It Ain’t No Lie” and this song, which appeared on Not for Kids Only — the second Garcia/Grisman album, this one (released in 1993) concentrating on children’s songs.

-Elvis Presley heard Little Junior’s Blue Flames do this song in 1953, and he recorded it in 1955.
 Herman “Junior” Parker wrote the song along with Sam Phillips of Sun Records.
 Parker toured with Howlin’ Wolf’s band and was part of the Beale Streeters with B.B.
 King and Bobby Bland.
 It is actually a blues version of a folk song called “Worried Life Blues” recorded by the original Carter Family and others.
-“Mystery Train” was a staple of the Paul Butterfield Blues Band and a favorite cover song by the Band, as well as the title of Greil Marcus’ definitive book about rock music and American culture.

 From the late 1890s through the 1930s, the “Peavine” provided reliable transportation for bluesmen among the plantations of the Mississippi Delta.
 Charley Patton made the branch famous through his popular “Pea Vine Blues.”
 Originally two narrow-gauge lines run by local entrepreneurs, it taken over in the late 1890s by the Yazoo & Mississippi Valley Company (called the Y&MV).
 The line ran from Dockery Plantation, where Patton lived, and then ten miles west to Boyle, where it connected with the “Yellow Dog” (the local slang name for the Y&MV line), which led to Cleveland and points beyond.
 The term “peavine” was commonly used for railways that followed indirect routes, resembling the vines of the pea plant.